Al Smith 1928 presidential campaign: New York State

 Smith was counting on a win in his home state of New York, which had the most electoral votes of any state.

 Under New York election laws, no individual could be on the ballot for both President and Governor in the same election cycle, so Smith did not run for reelection as Governor of New York.
 Smith convinced Franklin Roosevelt to run for governor in his place.

 Roosevelt had initially been reluctant to run for governor in 1928.
 Since at least the early 1920s, Roosevelt had planned to seek the governorship, viewing it as a stepping-stone to the Presidency.
 However, Roosevelt's plans had long included a gubernatorial campaign in 1932 and a presidential candidacy in 1936.
 Roosevelt and his close adviser Louis Howe were both convinced that this timeline was still wise.
 They believed this due to their anticipation that 1928 was going to be a poor year for Democrats, due to a prosperous economy under an incumbent Republican White House.

 Smith was still confident that Roosevelt was the only individual capable of defeating Albert Ottinger, the particularly appealing Republican Party nominee for Governor.
 Smith estimated that Roosevelt would be capable of drawing 200,000 more votes than any other prospective Democrat.
 Smith also thought that Roosevelt running for governor would boost voter turnout among Protestant Democrats in Upstate New York, without which Smith might lose his home state (and its crucial 45 electoral votes).

 In September, Smith formally approached Roosevelt about running for governor.
 However, he failed to convince Roosevelt to commit to running.
 Still unwilling to run, Roosevelt attempted to place himself out-of-reach from state leaders seeking to convince him otherwise.
 As the New York Democratic Party was preparing to convene in Rochester, Roosevelt vacationed in Warm Springs.
 However, on the eve of the convention, Smith reached Roosevelt by telephone and persuaded him to accept the nomination.
 Jimmy Walker, then a friend to Roosevelt, placed his name into nomination at the convention.

 Smith's political operative Robert Moses, who secretly had hoped for Smith to offer him the nomination, was very critical of Smith's choice of Roosevelt.

 Roosevelt had come to Smith's defense near the close of the election.
-However, Smith ultimately lost New York by several hundred thousand votes.
+However, Smith ultimately lost New York by a little over a hundred thousand votes.